 Going to a new school can be scary for many children.
 Actually, starting anything new can make most of us a bit nervous.
 Why not enlist the help of a therapy dog and one of the best first day of school books?
-Lola Goes to School by Marcia Goldman introduces students to going to school, what it might be like, how to deal with feeling nervous, and making new friends.
+Lola Goes to School by Marcia Goldman introduces students to what it might feel like the first time they go to school, how to deal with feeling nervous and making new friends.
 This adorable first day of school book will help many children feel more comfortable and ready for their first day of school.

 This post contains affiliate links.
 Please visit our disclosure page for more information.

 Lola Goes to School: Picture Book Activities About Going to School

 We love all the books in the Lola, the Therapy Dog book series and we had a lot of fun creating a curriculum to go with the latest book in the series, Lola Goes to School.
 We hope it helps children feel more comfortable going to a new school.

 All photos are reproduced with permission from Creston Books